kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 **Case A: Timer expires before cpuset actuation time** — The scale_delay_timer expires between two cpuset actuation times.
 Since the timer has already expired when the next actuation time arrives, the new cpuset is applied at that actuation time as it normally would.
 In this case, the scale_delay_timer does not affect the actual time when the cpuset is applied.

 **Case B: Timer active during cpuset actuation time** — The scale_delay_timer is still active when the next cpuset actuation time arrives.
 The new cpuset cannot be applied at this actuation time because the timer has not yet expired.
 It is applied at the next actuation time after the timer expires.
-In this case, the actual delay is longer than the normal delay.
+In this case, the actual delay is longer than it would be without the timer.

 In both cases, the actual delay is at least `scaleDownGracePeriodSeconds`, but may be longer due to the gap between timer expiry and the cpuset actuation time.